Abraham Thomas (mass murderer): Court-martial and execution

 The prosecution said Bennett was discovered lying stretched out on a couch being used as a makeshift bed.
 His head was on the pillow, a sheet was covered him, and his hands were at his lower chest.
 The couch was against the kitchen wall and a few feet from the doorway between the kitchen and the bedroom.
 The head of the couch was against the doorway wall.
 A bullet was dug out of the wall, at the head end of the couch.
 According to an army doctor, Bennett would've "lost consciousness immediately" from his wound and could not have "performed any activity whatsoever."
 As for Anna, the court ruled there was an "appreciable interval of time" between when Anna "fastened herself" around Thomas and when she was fatally shot.

 On April 15, 1954, Thomas was sentenced to death.
 In June 1954, he was transferred to the United States Disciplinary Barracks in Fort Leavenworth to await his execution.
 After Thomas's appeals failed and he was denied clemency by President Dwight Eisenhower, an execution date was set for July 23, 1958.
 Before his execution, he found comfort in religion, which helped him accept his fate.
+On the morning of his execution, however, Thomas was extremely hostile towards everyone at the prison.
+He yelled that Eisenhower didn't care about him, didn't know what he was going through, and didn't care about the common people.

-On the day of his execution, Commandant Colonel James W. Davis arrived at Thomas's cell, and he was led out to the gallows.
-He wore an Army uniform stripped of its insignia.
-After Thomas mounted the scaffold, Davis read the court order that his death sentence be carried out, ending by saying "May the Lord have mercy on your soul."
-In his final statement, Thomas thanked Davis for the treatment he received on death row.
-He was promptly hanged at 12:04 AM.
-There were no complications, and Thomas was pronounced dead by an Army physician 17 minutes later.
+On the night of his execution, Commandant Colonel James W. Davis arrived at Thomas's cell, and he was led out to the gallows.
+He wore his U.S. Army uniform stripped of its insignia.
+After Thomas mounted the scaffold, Davis read the court order that his death sentence be carried out and concluded, "May the Lord have mercy on your soul."
+In his final statement, Thomas thanked Davis for the treatment that he'd received on death row.
+He was hanged at 12:04 AM, and pronounced dead by an Army physician 17 minutes later.
 His remains were then placed in a coffin and shipped back to his hometown in Georgia for burial.